-A 2014 article written by professor Charles Thatcher proposed a new series of referent-inclusive third-person singular pronouns to the English language for legal drafting in order to eliminate the masculine rule:
+A 2014 article written by professor Charles Thatcher proposed adding a new series of referent-inclusive third-person singular pronouns to the English language for legal drafting in order to eliminate the masculine rule:

-- Ee – to replace ‘he or she,’ ‘s/he,’ and ‘they’ (when ‘they’ is used to refer to only one person of unspecified sex)
+- Ee – to replace ‘he or she’, ‘s/he’ and ‘they’ (when ‘they’ is used to refer to only one person of unspecified sex)

-- Eet – to replace ‘he’ or ‘it’ when one of those pronouns is used to refer either to a person of unspecified gender or to a non-human antecedent, such as a business, a corporation or a governmental entity.
+- Eet – to replace ‘he’ or ‘it’ when one of those pronouns is used to refer either to a person of unspecified gender or to a non-human antecedent, such as a business, a corporation or a governmental entity

-- Herim – to replace the pronoun ‘them’ when that plural pronoun is used to refer to only one person of unspecified sex.
+- Herim – to replace the pronoun ‘them’ when that plural pronoun is used to refer to only one person of unspecified sex

-Recent attempts have been made by other mainland European countries to try and implement gender-neutral pronouns but have been met with harsh criticism.
+Recent attempts have also been made by other mainland European countries to try and implement gender-neutral pronouns but have been met with harsh criticism.

 Grammatical changes to incorporate gender neutrality has always caused huge debate in France.
 But when a new primary school textbook was published last year, incorporating a new inclusive writing style, it sparked major backlash from the Académie française – France’s 400-year-old authority on language.

-Known as ‘écriture inclusive’, the new writing-style splits up words using a mid punctuation point, but historically, French is packed with complex rules.
+Known as ‘écriture inclusive’, the new writing-style splits up words using a mid-punctuation point.
+But historically, French is packed with complex rules.

 The new writing style has been described as ‘jibberish’ by many critics.
-However, it’s been reported to be widely adopted in academia as well as being backed by the state equality commission.
+However, it’s been reported to be widely adopted in academia as well as backed by the state equality commission.

 While many countries may not seem progressive when it comes to the linguistic evolution of grammatical rules, there are some that have seen attitudes towards the introduction of gender-neutral pronouns improve over time.

-A third gender-neutral pronoun ‘hen’ was introduced in 2012 as an addition to the already existing Swedish pronouns for she (hon) and he (han).
+A third gender-neutral pronoun ‘hen’ was introduced in 2012 as an addition to the existing Swedish pronouns for she (hon) and he (han).
 The pronoun can be used generically when gender is unknown or irrelevant and as a pronoun for people who categorise themselves outside the gender dichotomy.

 It’s was met with widespread criticism at first and even hostile attacks were made on individuals who proposed the change.
 However, over time, attitudes quickly changed towards the new pronoun and in 2015, ‘hen’ was added to the Swedish dictionary.

-Research suggests attitudes changed much faster than behaviour in Sweden as the use of traditional pronouns were still cognitively dominant over new the form of pronouns.
+Research suggests attitudes changed much faster than behaviour in Sweden as the use of traditional pronouns were still cognitively dominant over the new form of pronouns.